Best daily deals

 Price: $9.99 each

 Beamdog is a developer on Google Play.
 They specialize in porting old PC games to Android.
 Beamdog currently has seven titles out right now.
 They are Baldur’s Gate I and II, Icewind Dale, Neverwinter Nights, Seige of Dragonspear, Axis & Allies 1942, and Planescape: Torment EE.
 The six RPG games have similar mechanics.
 They are massive, hardcore RPGs with tons of skills, bad guys, dungeons, loot, and long stories.
 Axis & Allies 1942 is a mobile version of the classic Hasbro board game.
 The UI is often cramped on even larger phones.
-Thus, tablets really are the best devices for these games.
-They run for $9.99 for the full game.
-There are also optional in-app purchases for stuff like voice packs and other customizations.
+Thus, tablets are the best devices for these games.
+They run for $9.99 for the entire game.
+There are also optional in-app purchases like voice packs and other customizations.

 Bloons TD 6